-- Regular CAT sessions where all staff share good practice. - Termly SMT meetings to share current policies. - Refreshed Restorative Approaches training for all staff.
+- Regular collegiate sessions where all staff share good practice. - Nurture and introduction to trauma informed approaches. - Termly Senior Leadership meetings to share current policies. - Restorative Approaches training for all staff.

 Self-Evaluation

 As a staff, we are committed to engaging in continuous self-evaluation in order to continue to promote positive relationships as our needs change.
 We do this through ensuring staff engage in self-evaluation materials from HGIOS 4, HGIOURS and Applying Nurture as a Whole School Approach.